PavanRangani/docs/docs/prd/family/families.md

 - If the user enters name which is already exits then system shows error message.
 - Same user can't be added in same role but it can be added in different role.
 - If the family has more than user then at least one user is mark as lead otherwise system shows error message.
+- `Reconciliation` role is only available if `Personsal Controller` is selected for family.
+Also, If users removes PC, `Reconciliation` will also be removed.

 ### UI Requirement